Jordan1211/WDD-430/wdd430-first-app-tutorials/README.md

 # Wdd430FirstApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.6.
+This is so I can follow along with tutorials and have a place to stack all my knowledge in one.

 ## Development server